George0118/Database2022/README.md

 Database project for HFRI including an application to access the database.

 Installation Guide
+1. First you need XAMPP and MySQL Workbench, to be installed on your computer
-1. Download the files
+2. Download the files
-2. Open and run XAMPP
+3. Open and run XAMPP and start Apache and MySQL
+4. Open MySQL Workbench and establish a default connection as root
+5. From this connection open the two files from the SQL_init folder
-3. Run the schema and the initial inserts from the SQL_initial file, while being connected as the root user in MySQL Workbench.
+6. First run the schema and then the inserts
-4. Open a Command Prompt and run python -m pip install --upgrade pip
+7. Open a Command Prompt and run python -m pip install --upgrade pip
-5. Then, run > pip install -r requirments.txt, while being in the directory of the downloaded files
+8. Then, run > pip install -r requirments.txt, while being in the directory of the downloaded files
-6. Lastly run the command python main.py on the command prompt in the same directory as before, to launch the website.
+9. Lastly run the command python main.py on the command prompt in the same directory as before, to launch the website.
 Click on the link and enjoy!

 Liva Anastasia Christina 03119029